AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

       Specify the width and height in pixels.

-The slideshow component then repeatedly displays each in sequence, for a short period of time, before fading through to the next slide:
+The slideshow component then repeatedly displays each in sequence, for a short time, before fading through to the next slide:

 ![dc_slideshow_use](assets/dc_slideshow_use.png)